dhsol1126/Software-Engineering/homework01.md

 <hr>

-For better essay in English, I would like to take the ESLG1210 Academic Writing for Foreign Students class this semester.
-But the class was canceled since I’m the only student who enrolled the class.
-I will study by myself and try to write better essay.
+For better essay in English, I wanted to take the *'ESLG1210 Academic Writing for Foreign Students'* class this semester.
+But the class was canceled since I’m the only student who enrolled the class...
+I will study by myself and try to write better essay!